-EMR Care, BLS Care, TEMS Care, ILS Care, ALS Care (Continued)
+EMR, EMT, TEMS, A-EMT/ EMT-I, Paramedic Care (Continued)

+5. Amputation cases:

-- 6. Amputation cases: - a) Control external bleeding. - b) Dress, bandage and/or splint the injured extremity. - c) Attempt to recover the severed part: - Grossly decontaminate any debris from the severed part with NS or sterile water. - Wrap in slightly damp sterile gauze, towel or sheet. (care must be taken to not make the part "soggy"). - Place severed part in waterproof bag or container if possible and seal. - Place the bag/container in another container filled with ice. - DO NOT immerse the amputated part in any solutions. - DO NOT allow the tissue to freeze. - Transport the container with the patient. - 7.
-Initiate ALS intercept if needed and transport as soon as possible. - 8.
+- a) Control external bleeding. - b) Dress, bandage and/or splint the injured extremity. - c) Attempt to recover the severed part: - Grossly decontaminate any debris from the severed part with NS or sterile water. - Wrap in slightly damp sterile gauze, towel, or sheet. (care must be taken to not make the part "soggy"). - Place severed part in waterproof bag or container and seal. - Place the bag/container in another container filled with ice. - DO NOT immerse the amputated part in any solutions. - DO NOT allow the tissue to freeze. - Transport the container with the patient. - 6.
+Initiate Paramedic Care intercept if needed and transport as soon as possible. - 7.
 Contact the receiving hospital as soon as possible or Medical Control if necessary.